Rain Gardens

 In a Nutshell

-A rain garden is a landscape depression with native deep-rooted plants designed to to slow down, temporarily store, and treat stormwater.
-While some rain gardens use amended soil, in the homeowner rain garden it is preferable to use the existing soil as long as a percolation test confirms that it will drain in a 48 hour period.
+A rain garden is a landscape depression with native deep-rooted plants designed to slow down, temporarily store, and treat stormwater.
+While some rain gardens use amended soil, in residential rain gardens it is preferable to use the existing soil as long as a percolation test confirms that it will drain in a 48 hour period.

 Practical Solution